July 15th, 2010

 Advances in Living Architecture

 It has become increasingly clear that the design and building of living roofs is making a transition from early adoption to mainstream application.
 Driven by environmental policy, economic necessity, and social responsibility there is increasing emphasis on a “living systems” approach to building and vegetation design.
-The designs integrate and complement mechanical and plumbing [...]
+The designs integrate and complement mechanical and plumbing operations. [...]

 April 27th, 2009